China–Nepal relations

 The bilateral relations between China and Nepal are defined by the Sino-Nepalese Treaty of Peace and Friendship signed on 28 April 1960, by the two countries.
 Though initially unenthusiastic, Nepal has been of late making efforts to increase trade and connectivity with China.
 Relations between Nepal and China got a boost when both countries solved all border disputes along the China–Nepal border by signing the Sino-Nepal boundary agreement on 21 March 1960, making Nepal the first neighboring country of China to conclude a border treaty with China.
 The governments of both Nepal and China ratified the border treaty on 5 October 1961.
 From 1975 onward, Nepal has maintained a policy of balancing the competing influence of China and Nepal's southern neighbor India, the only two neighbors of the Himalayan country after the accession of the Kingdom of Sikkim into India in 1975.

 In recent years, China has been making an effort to gain entry into South Asian Association for Regional Cooperation (SAARC), and, Nepal has continuously backed and supported the proposal to include China as a member in the regional grouping.
 Since 1975, Sino-Nepalese relations have been close and grown significantly, with China overtaking India as the largest source of total Foreign direct investment (FDI) since 2015.
-Based on the amount of remittance to Nepal sent by Nepalese migrants working in India (amounting to nearly $1.021 billion per year), the government of Nepal estimate that there are around 1 million Nepalese migrant workers in India as of 2021, while the number of Nepalis in China is minuscule (3,500 in Mainland and 15,950 in Hong Kong) as of 2017.